holdenhewett/elizabeth-hewett.com/content/portfolio/acad-louvered-pair-exit/index.md

 thumbnail: acad-louvered-pair-exit/louvered-pair-cover.png
 ---

-You can also view and download the [drawings](Louvered-Pair-Ext.pdf "drawings").
+To see more pages and details, or to download this project see the [drawings](Louvered-Pair-Ext.pdf "drawings").